 How much does Intercom Product Tours cost?

 Intercom Product Tours cost around $235/month.
 Basic subscription is $87/month while Product Tours add-on is $149/month.

-Are there any alternatives to Intercom Product Tours?
+What are the top alternatives to Intercom Product Tours?

 The top 6 Intercom Product Tours alternatives are UserGuiding, Walkme, Appcues, Userlane, Pendo, and Intro.js.